 Quite popular solution which is often used for acoustic insulation in large public areas is installation of a dropped ceiling or acoustic cladding.
 Acoustic suspended ceilings and wall cladding are used throughout a wide range of sectors and facilities.
-Whether it is a conference room in an office building, passenger terminal at an airport, auditorium room in theatre or a passage in a tunnel or inside a train station the ceilings purpose is not only to be architecturally integrated with the rest of fit-out elements.
+Whether it is a conference room in an office building, passenger terminal at an airport, nuclear plant, brewery, auditorium room in theatre or a passage in a tunnel or inside a train station the ceilings purpose is not only to be architecturally integrated with the rest of fit-out elements.
 Additionally, it helps to improve acoustic design of certain area.
 It is intended to increase airborne noise absorption.
 Depending on the architectural and acoustic requirements dropped ceiling contains perforations or microperforations in various shapes and sizes.
 The most popular are circular or rectangular holes.
 These perforations allow sound to go through into the acoustic absorbent.

 For such applications porous absorbers work very well.
 Often times the suspended ceilings and acoustic cladding panels are equipped with sound insulation material like mineral or glass wool.
 This material absorbs noise by friction within it’s fibre cell arrangement.
 Mineral wool acoustic insulation not only absorbs sound but it also reduces vibration.
 This is achieved thanks to the material density and non-directional fibre orientation.
 Mineral and glass wool acoustic insulation entraps sound waves and blocks them from travelling through it.
 This type of acoustic absorbent has porous open cell structure which is exceedingly effective across a wide range of medium-high sound frequencies.
 However, it doesn’t deal so well with lower frequencies.

 Some acoustic insulation materials can be hazardous to health